tarantool/tarantool/doc/sphinx/book/box/triggers.rst

     Define a trigger for execution during authentication.

     The on_auth trigger function is invoked in these circumstances:
-    (1) The :func:`console.connect` function includes an authentication check for all users except 'guest';
+    (1) The :ref:`console.connect <console-connect>` function includes an authentication check for all users except 'guest';
     for this case the on_auth trigger function is invoked after the on_connect trigger function, if and only if the connection has succeeded so far.
     (2) The binary protocol has a separate :ref:`authentication packet <iproto-authentication>` --